Thinking of Setting Up a Mobile Office?

 Don’t rely on free WiFi hotspots because they’re not secure.
 Consider a high-speed mobile access card or a compact wireless router.
 And to protect your data, use an encrypted password.

 You and any remote workers have to be able to access your network securely wherever you are.
 You can do this with a virtual private network (VPN) server and wired/wireless network routers.
-You can learn about details in online articles, such as “How to set up Your VPN Server."
+You can learn about details on how to set up a VPN in online articles.

 Presuming you have both a computer in your office and a mobile device—laptop or tablet—you’ll need a way to share files between computers.
 A cloud-based business service or an online backup service will automatically back up and synchronize data across all your devices.